Chronic lymphocytic leukemia

 CLL is the most common type of leukemia in the Western world.
-It most commonly affects individuals over the age of 65, due to the accumulation of genetic mutations that occur over time.
-CLL is rarely seen in individuals less than 40 years old.
-Men are more commonly affected than women, although the average lifetime risk for both genders are similar (around 0.5-1%).
+It most commonly affects individuals over the age of 65 due to the accumulation of genetic mutations that occur over time.
+CLL is rarely seen in individuals younger than 40 years old.
+Men are more commonly affected than women, although the average lifetime risk for both genders is similar (around 0.5–1%).
 It represented less than 1% of deaths from cancer between 1980 and 2015.

 Signs and symptoms

 Most people are diagnosed as having CLL based on the result of a routine blood test that shows a high white blood cell count, specifically a large increase in the number of circulating lymphocytes.
 Most commonly, patients have no symptoms at first.
 In a small number of cases, patients with CLL may present with enlarged lymph nodes, partially in areas around the neck, armpit, or groin.
 In rare circumstances, the disease is recognized only after the cancerous cells overwhelm the bone marrow, resulting in low red blood cells, neutrophils, or platelets.
 This can then result in symptoms such as fever, easy bleeding/bruising, night sweats, weight loss, and increased tiredness.
-In some instances, the cancerous cells can accumulate in the spleen and result in splenomegaly.
+In some instances, the cancerous cells can accumulate in the spleen and result in an enlarged spleen.